 The information in this article is up to date for tax year 2024 (returns filed in 2025).

-The tax brackets that apply to you are determined by your filing status and taxable income.
-The filing statuses are single, head of household, married filing jointly, married filing separately, and qualifying widow(er).
-Generally, as your income increases, you’ll move into a higher tax bracket where you’ll pay more taxes.
-Here are the 2024 tax brackets and federal income tax rates for each filing status.
+Your tax rate depends on your filing status and taxable income.
+The five filing statuses are: single, head of household, married filing jointly, married filing separately, and qualifying widow(er).
+Generally, as your income increases, you’ll move into a higher tax bracket and pay more in taxes.
+Let’s break down the 2024 and 2025 tax brackets for each filing status.

 Tax rateSingleHead of householdMarried filing jointly or Qualifying widow(er)Married filing separately